 (1) Child Development/Education Associate of Applied Science degree tracks, (2) Child Care Administration Certificate, (3) Child Development Associate Caregiver Certificate, and (4) Marketable Skills Award for Early Childhood Education Majors.
 (More information on the Associate of Applied Science degree tracks, Certificate programs and Marketable Skills Award are in this section.)
 These options are designed to allow students to prepare for exciting and challenging careers working with children and families and to progress through several levels of accomplishment with maximum continuity and application of previous course work.
 However, Child Development courses must have been completed within the previous 10 years if they are to be considered for program awards.
 Program course completion may also be applied toward training hours required by Texas Minimum Standards for Child-Care Centers and is often accepted as an option for public school personnel to fulfill continuing education requirements.
-Those courses that have an EDUC rubric have been designated as academic transfer courses to upper level universities throughout Texas.
-Other course offerings may transfer, depending on the student's choice of upper level institution and degree options.
+Some course offerings may transfer to upperlevel universities, depending on the student's choice of upper level institution and degree choice.
 Students are advised to consult a faculty member of the department for information regarding transfer to upper level universities.

-The program provides students with the opportunity to link theory and practice in the classroom by participating in supervised practical lab and field experiences required for several CDEC, TECA, and/or EDUC courses.
-Students may be required to complete designated amounts of time in the COM Child Development Lab School, designated field sites, and/ or public schools.
+The program provides students with the opportunity to link theory and practice in the classroom by participating in supervised practical lab and field experiences required for several CDEC, and TECA courses.
+Students may be required to complete designated amounts of time in the COM Child Development Lab School, designated field sites, and/or public schools.
 Alternate sites may also be allowed for some lab/field experience requirements if the student is employed by that facility or assigned to that facility by a faculty member.
 (In order to qualify as an approved off-campus lab site, the facility must be licensed and/or accredited and the administrator of the facility must agree to work with college faculty to support and monitor the student's progress toward lab/field experience assignment completion.)
 For those courses that require "lab" and/or "field experiences," students will be required to submit an application for a criminal background check.
 If a student has a felony conviction for certain offenses against children and families, he or she may not be eligible to work, observe or volunteer in the public schools or child care facilities at which these "labs" and/or "field experiences" will take place.

 COM's Child Development Lab School, which opened in September 1985, is designed, equipped and staffed to be a model of excellent group care and education for young children.
 Its primary purpose is to provide the best possible lab/field experience site for students.
 The Child Development Lab School has been accredited by the National Academy of Early Childhood Program Accreditation, a division of the National Association for the Education of Young Children, since June 1987.
 It is also certified as a Four-star Vendor by The WorkSource Texas Rising Star Program, and is licensed by the Texas Department of Family and Protective Services.
 It provides full-time care for children from six weeks of age through pre-kindergarten during the Fall and Spring semesters.
 There is also a Summer program during the first summer session.
 (Check with the Lab School Director for ages to be served.)
-Evening Care services for students attending evening classes on campus during the Fall and Spring semesters are provided for children ages 3-11.
 These programs for children follow the College calendar for holidays as well as semester, Spring break and other closings.